 Prep the vegetables

-Place the fernbrake in a large bowl and cover with warm water.
+While the beef is cooking, place the fernbrake in a large bowl and cover with warm water.
 Set aside to soak and rehydrate for at least 1 hour.

 Chop the greens of the spring onion and finely grate the garlic.